 Spring-emerged volunteer wheat: Should producers worry about wheat streak mosaic virus and the green bridge?

-The wet weather has resulted in the emergence of volunteer wheat over the last few weeks in some parts of Kansas (Figure 1).
+Parts of Kansas may be experiencing spring emerged volunteer wheat (Figure 1).
 There have been questions about the risk that this wheat poses for wheat streak mosaic virus (WSMV) to the surrounding emerged crop (see Figure 2 for a photo of WSMV symptoms).
 Here we walk through some considerations, as well as termination strategies.

 Figure 1.
 Volunteer wheat that has emerged in wheat residue.
 Photo by Sarah Lancaster, K-State Research and Extension.

 As a reminder, the term “green bridge” is used to describe the volunteer wheat that emerges in the summer after wheat harvest.
 That is because at harvest time wheat curl mites are abandoning mature wheat in search of green tissue to survive on.
 If there is volunteer wheat around, and that wheat is not terminated, the curl mites can hitch a ride on that wheat until the crop emerges after planting in the fall.
 In the fall, those mites will migrate from volunteer (and other weedy hosts) to the new wheat crop.
 This cycle completes the green bridge

 Volunteer wheat that emerges very close to planting, or in the spring, is technically not considered part of the ‘green bridge’.
 This is because the fall wheat crop has already emerged on a much higher area than volunteer wheat.
 The fall crop itself can serve as a sufficient host for curl mites that have survived the summer.

 Figure 2.
 Typical symptoms of wheat streak mosaic virus.
 Photo by Kelsey Andersen Onofre, K-State Research and Extension.